-Francis' stay in Europe has shown him that education and training are the basis of any social, professional and economic development.
-For this reason, his first goal was to build a school in Gando, primary-level education to children.
+Francis' stay in Europe showed him that education and professional training are the basis of any social, professional and economic development.
+For this reason, his first goal was to build a school in Gando to provide primary-level education to children.
 Since then, several development projects have been set up to improve the living conditions in the village.
-Helping people to help themselves constitutes the basis of all our projects.

 Participation creates acceptance

-For us, the key to sustainable development lies in community participation, not only in carrying out a project, but in conceptualizing it in the first place.
-As Kéré says, “Only those who are involved in the development process can appreciate the results achieved, develop them further and protect them.”
+"Only those who are involved in the development process can appreciate the results achieved, develop them further and protect them." – Francis Kéré

 Tradition and Innovation

-Sustainability and durability of our projects stems not only from the finished product, but from the whole process by which the projects are implemented.
-By helping the community to help itself our projects make a lasting contribution towards a better future.
+The sustainability and durability of our projects stems not only from the finished product, but from the whole implementation process.
+When a new concept is developed it is first introduced in the school as children accept change more easily than adults.
+It makes the transition from the school into the community easier, and insures the concept’s durability.
+By helping the community to help itself our projects make a lasting contribution in Gando.

 TEDCity2.0, New York, September 2013